Kenan Sahin

 Kenan Eyüp Şahin, (commonly known as Kenan Sahin) is a Turkish-born American scientist and entrepreneur.
 He is the founder, President and the Chief Technology Officer of TIAX LLC in Lexington, Massachusetts.
-He is also the Founder and CEO of CAMX Power which formerly was a division of TIAX LLC and in May 2014, became a separate company.
+He is also the founder and CEO of CAMX Power which formerly was a division of TIAX LLC and in May 2014, became a separate company.

 Early life and education

 He was born in Aydın, Turkey.
+His father, Eyüp Şahin, was an industrialist and a member of the Turkish parliament.
 He completed elementary school in Aydın, graduated from Robert Academy (middle school) in Istanbul, Turkey.
-He started high school at Robert Lycee but completed it at Inglewood High School in California.
-He then started his college work at Robert College (now the Boğaziçi University) and then transferred to MIT as a junior to finish his BS as well as his PhD at MIT.
+He started high school at Robert College but completed it at Inglewood High School in California.
+He then started his college studies at Robert College (now the Boğaziçi University) and then transferred to MIT as a junior to finish his BS.
+He completed his PhD at the MIT School of Industrial Management.